vladdoster/hacking-private/zsh-plugin-assessor/README_new.md

 * [aws-mfa](https://github.com/FreebirdRides/oh-my-zsh-aws-mfa) :walking_man: :hourglass_flowing_sand: - Plugin for AWS MFA.
 * [aws-upload](https://github.com/borracciaBlu/aws-upload-zsh) - Boost your productivity with `aws-upload`.
 * [aws-vault](https://github.com/blimmer/zsh-aws-vault) - Plugin for [aws-vault](https://github.com/99designs/aws-vault).
-* [base16](https://github.com/chriskempson/base16-shell) :1st_place_medal: :hourglass_flowing_sand: - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
+* [base16](https://github.com/chriskempson/base16-shell) :1st_place_medal: :hourglass: - Adds script to allow you to change your shell's default ANSI colors but most importantly, colors 17 to 21 of your shell's 256 colorspace (if supported by your terminal).
 This script makes it possible to honor the original bright colors of your shell (e.g. bright green is still green and so on) while providing additional base16 colors to applications such as [Vim](https://www.vim.org).
 * [baseballfunfacts](https://github.com/richardmoyer/baseballfunfacts) :running_man: :hourglass_flowing_sand: - Print random baseball related "fun facts" in your shell.
 Depends on `fortune` and `cowsay` being installed.
 * [basex](https://github.com/dirkk/zsh-basex) - Adds several [BaseX](http://basex.org/) aliases for simplified usage.
 * [bash](https://github.com/chrissicool/zsh-bash) - Makes ZSH more Bash compatible.
 It redefines the source command to act more like `bash` does.
 It also enables `bash` completions.
 * [battery_state](https://github.com/Jactry/zsh_battery_state) - Show battery state in right-prompt.
-* [bd](https://github.com/Tarrasch/zsh-bd) :hourglass: - Jump back to a specific directory, without doing `cd ../../..`.
+* [bd](https://github.com/Tarrasch/zsh-bd) - Jump back to a specific directory, without doing `cd ../../..`.
-* [bepoptimist](https://github.com/sheoak/zsh-bepoptimist) :hourglass: - Remap ZSH vi-mode for French [bépo keyboard](http://bepo.fr/wiki/Accueil).
+* [bepoptimist](https://github.com/sheoak/zsh-bepoptimist) - Remap ZSH vi-mode for French [bépo keyboard](http://bepo.fr/wiki/Accueil).
 * [betterbrew](https://github.com/timothyrowan/betterbrew-zsh-plugin) - Add more command aliases for `brew`
 * [bitbucket-git-helpers](https://github.com/unixorn/bitbucket-git-helpers.plugin.zsh) - Adds helper scripts to allow you to create bitbucket PRs or open a directory in the current branch.
-* [blackbox](https://github.com/StackExchange/blackbox) :1st_place_medal: :running_man: :hourglass_flowing_sand: :briefcase: :chart_with_upwards_trend: - Stack Exchange's toolkit for storing keys/credentials securely in a `git` repository.
+* [blackbox](https://github.com/StackExchange/blackbox) :1st_place_medal: :running_man: :alarm_clock: :briefcase: :chart_with_upwards_trend: - Stack Exchange's toolkit for storing keys/credentials securely in a `git` repository.
 * [branch-manager](https://github.com/elstgav/branch-manager) - A plugin for managing `git` branches.
 * [browse-commit](https://github.com/adolfoabegg/browse-commit) - A plugin that lets you open any commit in your browser from the command line.
 * [bumblebee](https://github.com/Niverton/zsh-bumblebee-plugin) - A plugin to toggle optirun in the command line.